kandreou21/clustering-and-dimension-reduction/README.md

-# Clustering-methods
+# Clustering and Dimension Reduction methods
-Clustering methods implemented using python's sklearn library
+Clustering and Dimension Reduction methods implemented using python's sklearn library.